How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 [Insert link to customer feedback form or survey]

-When you’re sending a follow-up email, customer service should be your first priority.
-Still, it’s worth considering any opportunities to upsell your services after that initial appointment.
+When sending a follow-up email, customer service should be your first priority.
+Still, it’s worth considering any opportunities to upsell your services after the initial appointment.

-Can you turn a one-off cleaning appointment into a regular weekly cleaning?
-An appliance repair job into a maintenance contract?
-A spring cleanup into weekly lawn care visits?
+For example, can you turn a one-off cleaning appointment into a regular weekly cleaning?
+Or an appliance repair job into a maintenance contract?
+How about upselling a spring cleanup into weekly lawn care visits?

-When you’re sending an email to a client after project completion, include information about any service packages you offer—and maybe even a new customer discount as an incentive to work with you again.
+When you’re sending an email to a client after a project is finished, include information about any service packages you offer—and maybe even a customer discount as an incentive to work with you again.

 Subject line: [Service/package name] from [Company name] you may be interested in